A sonic exploration and tonal analysis of contemporary creative music in a myriad of improvisational/composed settings, textures, and expressions.

 There is immense power and careful logic in the music of Thelonious Sphere Monk.
 But you might have such a good time listening to it that you might not even notice.
 That, of course, would be your problem, not his.

+Monk was an architect of feeling.
+His tunes were slick, inhabitable little rooms that warmed the heart with their odd angles and bright colors.
+Somehow he knew exactly how to make you feel good—and I mean exactly, as if it were medicine, or gastronomy, or massage, or feng shui.
 The idea that music that feels good might require craft, discipline and hard work runs contrary to prevailing wisdom about Monk.
 Many people still harbor a false and uncharitable image of an untutored, unpolished, intuitive savant.
 But close attention to Monk’s music reveals the result of decades of purposeful experimentation, discovery and refinement.

 The groove was paramount: “When you’re swinging, swing some more,” he’d say.
 For this very reason, his critically maligned Columbia years are actually my favorite; the groove is so deep, anything seems possible.
 Monk’s sense of time alone was legendary.
 He could play with or against the beat but his inner pulse was always strong and centered.
 The complex dialogue between his two hands on the stride-piano selections demonstrates this, as do his microexpressive treatments of standards.
 And the rhythmic permutations of “Straight, No Chaser” or “Evidence” or “Criss Cross” or even “Jackie-Ing” reveal a mischievous rigor, grounded in a lifetime of polyrhythmic experience.